-One person died due to a building that collapsed in the Torreforta neighbourhood of Tarragona, some three kilometres from the IQOXE factory, reportedly caused from debris from the chemical plant explosion.
-The body of another employee from the chemical plant, yesterday reported as missing, was later found.
-Eight more people are reported to be injured, two seriously.
-The eight people are being treated for burns.
+One person died due to a building that collapsed in the Torreforta neighbourhood of Tarragona, some three kilometres from the IQOXE factory, caused from debris from the chemical plant explosion.
+The body of another employee from the chemical plant, initially reported as missing, was later found at the scene of the explosion.
+Another seriously injured with burns later died in hospital.
+Six others are still being treated for burns.

 24 groups of firefighters had been rushed to the Entrevies de la Canonja industrial estate on Tuesday evening, where the IQOXE factory is based.
 It is the only factory producing ethylene oxide in the whole of Spain.